THE OPEN AIR DRAWING ROOM

 Members of the public, at outdoor events across Kent and the South East, have participated at The Open Air Drawing Room - a celebration of the collective effort - to make two monumental artworks: A Sea Of Faces and A Show Of Hands.

-Both artworks are being displayed at Turner Contemporary from 6 Oct 2019 – 12 January 2020 to celebrate the gallery hosting this years Turner Prize..
+Both artworks are being displayed at Turner Contemporary from 6 Oct 2019 – 12 January 2020 to celebrate the gallery hosting the Turner Prize..

 The collection of thirty-one stones in The Open Air Drawing Room correspond to the thirty-one shipping areas that surround the British isles.